-iii.
+iv.
 Practical Skills Requirement

-A full list of courses that meet the practical skills requirement can be found in the Student Handbook > Practical Skills Requirement and also on the Course Schedules & Updates page under the heading "Class of 2018 Advanced Writing Requirement and Practical Skills List".
+- 1. A minimum of 6 credit hours of practical skills requirement coursework must be completed to graduate. - A full list of courses that meet the practical skills requirement can be found in the Student Handbook > Practical Skills Requirement and also at the top of the Class